-- An ISE is defined under section 144D of the Family Violence Protection Act 2008 (FVP Act) to be a person or body prescribed, or a class of person or body prescribed, to be an information sharing entity.
-See the relevant section of the FVP Act for more information.
+- An ISE is defined under section 144D of the Family Violence Protection Act 2008 (Vic) (FVP Act) to be a person or body prescribed, or a class of person or body prescribed, to be an information sharing entity.

 - The CIP is a secure statewide service that collates information relevant to family violence risk assessment and risk management.

 - Where it is safe to do so, an ISE may grant a request for access or correction under IPP 6 from a perpetrator (for example, where a person has been incorrectly identified as a perpetrator of family violence and wishes to correct any records accordingly).
 Where a perpetrator has been incorrectly identified and does not present a risk of committing family violence, their rights of access and correction will be the same as for any other person under the scheme.

 - See s 46B of the CWS Act for further information about the Child Link Register.
 A Child Link User is a person who is authorised to access the Child Link Register as specified in Part 7A of the CWS Act.